-PRIMING PUMP.
+FOOT PRIMING PUMP.

-44. Cars subsequent to No. 5,000 are fitted with a foot-operated priming pump, which draws a measured quantity of petrol from the carburettor float chamber, and delivers it, with a quantity of air, right into the engine combustion chambers.
+44. Cars between Nos.
+5,000 and about 11,300 are fitted with a foot-operated priming pump, which draws a measured quantity of petrol from the carburettor float chamber, and delivers it, with a quantity of air, right into the engine combustion chambers.